isomerpages/mom-rcfw/_activities/0a-past-activities-fow-conference-2019.md

 The conference brought together more than 700 government, worker and employer representatives from ASEAN Member States and ASEAN’s six dialogue partners – Australia, China, India, Japan, Korea and New Zealand.

-To watch the video recordings of the sessions, please click the relevant links below.
-Videos are provided by the ILO.
+To watch the video recordings of the sessions, please click the session titles below.
+Videos are provided by the International Labour Organization (ILO).

 ## Opening Session